dholendar27/obsidian/MongoDB/Normalization vs. Denormalization.md

 ### **Normalization in MongoDB**

-Normalization is the process of structuring your data in a way that minimizes redundancy and maintains consistency by organizing data into separate collections (or tables in the case of relational databases).
-The goal is to store each piece of information only once and link related data through references.
+==Normalization is the process of structuring your data in a way that minimizes redundancy and maintains consistency by organizing data into separate collections (or tables in the case of relational databases).== The goal is to store each piece of information only once and link related data through references.

 #### Key Concepts: